Prolog: Tabling

 Some Prolog systems, (B-Prolog, XSB, SWI-Prolog, YAP, and Ciao), implement a memoization method called tabling, which frees the user from manually storing intermediate results.
 Tabling is a space–time tradeoff; execution time can be reduced by using more memory to store intermediate results:

 Subgoals encountered in a query evaluation are maintained in a table, along with answers to these subgoals.
 If a subgoal is re-encountered, the evaluation reuses information from the table rather than re-performing resolution against program clauses.

 Tabling can be extended in various directions.
-It can support recursive predicates through SLG-resolution or linear tabling.
+It can support recursive predicates through SLG resolution or linear tabling.
 In a multi-threaded Prolog system tabling results could be kept private to a thread or shared among all threads.
 And in incremental tabling, tabling might react to changes.

 Implementation in hardware

 During the Fifth Generation Computer Systems project, there were attempts to implement Prolog in hardware with the aim of achieving faster execution with dedicated architectures.
 Furthermore, Prolog has a number of properties that may allow speed-up through parallel execution.
-A more recent approach has been to compile restricted Prolog programs to a field programmable gate array.
+A more recent approach has been to compile restricted Prolog programs to a field-programmable gate array (FPGA).
 However, rapid progress in general-purpose hardware has consistently overtaken more specialised architectures.

+In 1982, computers operated at around 10,000 to 100,000 LIPS [logical inferences per second].
+The FGCS planned to produce computers operating at 0.1 to 1 GLIPS.
+The Institute for New Generation Computer Technology documents estimated that 1 LIP took about 100 operations on a conventional computer.
+The plan was to produce at the end of the project (in 1992) a machine with 1000 processors achieving 1 GLIPS, implying at least 1 MLIPS per processor.